OctopusDeploy/docs/docs/packaging-applications/index.md

 position: 3
 ---

-Deploying software with Octopus Deploy involves defining your deployment process with predictable and repeatable steps.
-That process starts with packaging the software you are deploying.
+Deploying software with Octopus Deploy involves defining your [deployment process](/docs/deployment-process/index.md) with predictable and repeatable [steps](/docs/deployment-process/steps.md).
+Often, part of the deployment process will involve deploying a package.
+This sections explains how to package your applications for deployment with Octopus.

 Before you can deploy your software you need to: